 Balancing between security and user experience is a challenge, but we at ASEE know how to approach this issue.
 The answer lies in Strong Customer Authentication (SCA) that enables various authentication methods tailored to the user's needs.

-As a part of the PSD2 regulation from September 2019, Strong Customer Authentication (SCA) requirement was launched.
+As a part of the PSD2 regulation from September 2019, Strong Customer Authentication (SCA) requirement is in force.
 SCA presents an additional layer of security in online payments and is based on at least two authentication factors from the following categories:

 This means that stakeholders needed to get creative and adopt a variety of authentication methods available for the end-user in order to be able to process a seamless and secure online payment.

 We prepared a comprehensive list of authentication methods that provide both security and convenience during the processing of an online payment.
 Let's dig in!

 Biometric authentication relies on the unique biological traits of a user in order to verify their identity.
 This makes biometrics one of the most secure authentication methods as of today.
 Additionally, it causes less friction during the authentication process in comparison to previously mentioned methods, making for a great user experience.
 Most common identifiers include fingerprint scans, facial recognition, and voice-based identification.

 Hard to spoof – biometric identifiers such as fingerprint and retina are unique by definition for each individual.
 Also, when combined with Dynamic linking (i.e., adding additional transaction data in authentication data), spoofing is almost not feasible.

 Simple to use – does not require memorizing various PINs and passwords, a straightforward authentication process.

 Fast and reliable – biometric authentication provides more security and is less time-consuming.